 - 2 teaspoons ground mustard

-In a large bowl, combine pork, veal, beef, chili sauce/flour mixture, the packet of soup mix, carrot, garlic, steak sauce, Ritz Crackers, salt, and pepper.
+- In a large bowl, combine pork, veal, beef, chili sauce/flour mixture, the packet of soup mix, carrot, garlic, steak sauce, Ritz Crackers, and Montreal Steak Seasoning, OR salt, and pepper.

-Bake for 50-55 minutes when a meat thermometer inserted tells you it's 160 degrees.
+- Bake for 50-55 minutes when a meat thermometer inserted tells you the internal temperature is 160 degrees.